Skip to content

 Student union communications

-Communications at HUMAKO is carried out by all members of the Board in their respective areas of responsibility.
-Communication is coordinated by a communications team chaired by the board’s member who’s responsible for communications.
+At HUMAKO all board members are involved in communication related to their own areas of responsibility.
+Communication is coordinated by the communications working group, led by the board member in charge of communications.

 • Slack